psu-epl/psu-epl.github.com/index.markdown

 ## Lab Status

-The lab is currently to all PSU students and staff, and to greater Portland community members by invitation only.
+The lab is currently open to all PSU students and staff, and to greater Portland community members by invitation only.